DataSenseAnalytics/SmvTutorialBasics/docs/tutorial_get_started.md

 # Get Started with Smv Tutorial

-After going through the [SmvTraining](https://github.com/TresAmigosSD/SmvTraining), there are a few more steps so that you can start this tutorial.
+After going through the installation, there are a few more steps so that you can start this tutorial.

 ## 1. Prerequisites
 **Step 1.1.** Git clone this project to your local environment: